Humberto Quintero

 Humberto Jose Quintero (born August 2, 1979) is a Venezuelan former professional baseball player and coach.
 He played in Major League Baseball (MLB) as a catcher from 2003 to 2014 most prominently as a member of the Houston Astros.
 He also played for the San Diego Padres, Kansas City Royals, Philadelphia Phillies, and Seattle Mariners.
 He served as a bullpen catcher for the Arizona Diamondbacks from 2016 to 2021.

 Playing career

-Minor leagues
+Chicago White Sox

 On January 16, 1997, Quintero signed as an international free agent with the Chicago White Sox.
-After playing 2 years in Venezuela, he played 1999 with Advanced Rookie Bristol, where in 48 games, he hit .277 with 15 RBI and 11 SB.
-He spent most of 2000 with Single-A Burlington, but also played in 15 games for the Arizona League White Sox.
+After playing two years in Venezuela, he played 1999 with Advanced Rookie Bristol, where in 48 games, he hit .277 with 15 RBI and 11 SB.
+He spent most of 2000 with Single-A Burlington but also played in 15 games for the Arizona League White Sox.
 In 90 games total, he hit .266 with 32 RBI and 11 SB.
 He split 2001 with Single-A Kannapolis and the A-Advanced Winston-Salem Warthogs, but also played in 5 games for Double-A Birmingham.
 In 108 games, he hit .254 with 1 HR, 34 RBI and 16 SB.
 After the year, he was rated the 25th best prospect in the White Sox organization by Baseball America.